 Recommendation #2C:

-The EPDP team recommends that the following be added to the UDRP and URS to accommodate a review of an initial determination under the UDRP [or URS].
+The EPDP team recommends that the following be added to the UDRP [and URS] to accommodate a review of an initial determination under the UDRP [or URS].

 ** A Note from the EPDP team on Recommendation #2C:

-The EPDP team continues to deliberate on the text and final solution for Recommendation #2C.
-While the EPDP team is in general agreement that voluntary binding arbitration is an appropriate solution, it has not yet reached agreement on two specific aspects relevant to such an option (viz., whether the option to arbitrate will remain available to a registrant following the outcome of a court proceeding, and what should be the applicable choice of law for any arbitration that the parties may agree to).
-As such, the text that follows reflects proposals submitted by various EPDP team members on these specific issues, as indicated by the square brackets around the relevant proposals and their text (see #2C(ii) and #2C(v), below.)
+The EPDP team continues to deliberate on the text and final concept for Recommendation #2C.
+While the EPDP team is in general agreement that arbitration is an appropriate solution, it has not yet reached agreement on two specific aspects relevant to such an option (viz., (i) whether the option to arbitrate will remain available to a registrant following the outcome of a court proceeding initiated by the registrant in light of an IGO’s jurisdictional immunity from process, and (ii) what should be the applicable choice of law for any arbitration that the parties may agree to).
+As such, the text that follows reflects proposals submitted by EPDP team members on these specific issues, as indicated by the square brackets around the relevant proposals and their text (see #2C(ii), (iii), (iv) and (vi), below.)

 Binding Arbitration Following the Initial UDRP [or URS] Panel Determination